17 Spam Text Statistics for 2025 & Spam Text Messages Examples | SlickText

 Spam texts have costly consequences if you engage with them, but how do you identify a fake message?
 Many spam texts mimic the wording and offers you’d receive in a promotional text, while others copy mass texts for services and deliveries.

-Here are some common examples of what a spam text might look like.
+Here are some common examples of what a text message scam might look like.
 Knowing what to look for can help you stop getting spam texts in the future.

 How Do You Stop Getting Spam Texts?